Generic Name: trimipramine (trye MI pra meen)

-Trimipramine is a tricyclic antidepressant.
-Trimipramine affects chemicals in the brain that may be unbalanced in people with depression.
+Surmontil is a tricyclic antidepressant.
+This medicine affects chemicals in the brain that may be unbalanced in people with depression.

 Some young people have thoughts about suicide when first taking an antidepressant.
 Stay alert to changes in your mood or symptoms.
 Report any new or worsening symptoms to your doctor.

-You should not use this medicine if you are allergic to trimipramine, or if:
+You should not use this medicine if you are allergic to Surmontil, or if:

 you have recently had a heart attack; or

-To make sure trimipramine is safe for you, tell your doctor if you have:
+To make sure Surmontil is safe for you, tell your doctor if you have:

 a history of mental illness or psychosis;